mangopeaches/inQuery/README.md

 ## Get an instance of the db driver

-Once you have established a connection you can get an instance of your database drivers in two ways.
+Once you have established a connection you can get an instance of your database driver in two ways.

 ### Default driver